dsolonenko/titanius-launcher/README.md

 3. Offers minimal required functionality.
 If you're seeking something more robust, [Daijishō](https://github.com/magneticchen/Daijishou) is highly recommended.
 4. Currently configured with [Retroarch 64-bit](https://buildbot.libretro.com/stable/1.15.0/android/RetroArch_aarch64.apk) and a few standalone emulators.
 For a list of supported systems and emulators, see this [JSON config file](assets/metadata.json).
 5. Can function as a home launcher or a standalone frontend.
+6. Relies on the controller, touch interface can be hit and miss

 ## Screenshots